hmrc/apprentice-resources/README.md

 # apprentice-resources

-This is a placeholder README.md for a new repository
+This repository is to contain resources for the apprentice academy.

 ### License